Klaus Barbie: Manhunt

 Barbie was identified as being in Peru in 1971 by Serge and Beate Klarsfeld (Nazi hunters from France), who came across a secret document that revealed his alias.
 Barbie was living at Malecon 200, Chaclacayo a property owned by SS-Sturmbannführer Friedrich Schwend.
 On 19 January 1972, this information was published in the French newspaper L'Aurore, along with a photograph of Altmann which the Klarsfelds obtained from a German expatriate living in Lima, Peru.

-In Peru, Barbie provided security services to the junta of General Juan Velasco Alvarado following the military coup of 3 October 1968, including surveillance of the U.S. diplomatic mission led by John Irwin in March 1969.
+There, Barbie provided security services to the junta of General Juan Velasco Alvarado following the military coup of 3 October 1968, including surveillance of the U.S. diplomatic mission led by John Irwin in March 1969.

 Led by Beate Klarsfeld, French journalist Ladislas de Hoyos and cameraman Christian van Ryswyck flew to La Paz in January 1972 in order to find and interview Barbie posing as his alias, Klaus Altmann.
-The interview took place on 3 February 1972 in the Department of the Interior building and the following day, in prison, where Barbie was placed under protection by the Bolivian authorities.
-In the videotape, and while the interview was conducted in Spanish, Ladislas de Hoyos steers away from the previously agreed upon questions by asking whether Barbie has ever been to Lyon in French, a language he is not supposed to understand under his fake identity, to which Barbie automatically responds in the negative in German.
-Ladislas de Hoyos gave him photos of Resistance members he had tortured, asking him if he recognized their faces, and, while he returned them in denial, his fingerprints unmistakably betrayed him.
-It was in this interview, later broadcast on French TV Channel Antenne 2, that he was recognized by French Resistance member Simone Lagrange, who had been tortured by Klaus Barbie in 1944.
+The interview took place on 3 February 1972 in the Department of the Interior building and the following day in prison, where Barbie was placed under protection by the Bolivian authorities.

+Barbie told de Hoyos that he did not know French and agreed to take questions in German or Spanish.
+Part way through the interview, de Hoyos asked him in French whether he had ever been to Lyon; Barbie quickly responded in German that he had not.
+De Hoyos then handed him photographs of Resistance members he had tortured, asking if he recognized them.
+He denied this as well, unaware that the question was a ruse to get his fingerprints.
+Upon finishing the interview, with Barbie's Bolivian minders clearly annoyed, de Hoyos took his film and the photographs directly to the French embassy for shipment in a diplomatic bag.
+When the interview was later broadcast on Antenne 2, Resistance member Simone Lagrange recognized Barbie, who had tortured her in 1944.

-The testimony of Italian insurgent Stefano Delle Chiaie before the Italian Parliamentary Commission on Terrorism suggests that Barbie took part in the Roberto Suárez Gómez supported 1980 coup d'état "cocaine coup" of Luis García Meza, when the regime forced its way to power in Bolivia in 1980.
+The testimony of Italian insurgent Stefano Delle Chiaie before the Italian Parliamentary Commission on Terrorism suggests that Barbie took part in the 1980 "cocaine coup" that saw Luis García Meza's regime, backed by drug lord Roberto Suárez Gómez, force its way to power in Bolivia.